mila-iqia/mila-docs/docs/Extra_compute_drac.rst

 You will need to **wait** for your sponsor to accept before being able to login to the Alliance clusters.

+You should apply to a ``role`` using this form **for each allocation you can have access to**.
+If, for instance, your supervisor is member of the ``rrg-bengioy-ad`` allocation, you should apply using Yoshua Bengio's CCRI, and you should apply separately using your supervisor's CCRI to have access to ``def-<yoursupervisor>``.
+Ask your supervisor to share these CCRI with you.

 Clusters
 --------

-Beluga:
-   (:ref:`Mila doc <beluga>`)
-   (`Digital Research Alliance of Canada doc <https://docs.alliancecan.ca/wiki/B%C3%A9luga/en>`__)

-   For most students, Beluga is the best choice for both CPU and GPU jobs because of larger allocations on this cluster.
 Narval:
    (:ref:`Mila doc <narval>`)
    (`Digital Research Alliance of Canada doc <https://docs.alliancecan.ca/wiki/Narval/en>`__)

+   For most students, Narval is the best choice for both CPU and GPU jobs because of larger allocations on this cluster.
-   Narval is the newest cluster, and contains the most powerful GPUs (A100).
+   Narval is also the newest cluster, and contains the most powerful GPUs (A100).
 If your job can benefit from the A100's features, such as TF32 floating-point math, Narval is the best choice.
+Beluga:
+   (:ref:`Mila doc <beluga>`)
+   (`Digital Research Alliance of Canada doc <https://docs.alliancecan.ca/wiki/B%C3%A9luga/en>`__)

+   Beluga is a good alternative for CPU and GPU jobs.
 Cedar:
    (:ref:`Mila doc <cedar>`)
    (`Digital Research Alliance of Canada doc <https://docs.alliancecan.ca/wiki/Cedar/en>`__)